 To prevent damage to the bilge pump, do not run it dry for a prolonged period of time.

 BILGE PUMP LOCATION

-The bilge pump is located in the motorwell under the access plate just forward of the transom.
+The bilge pump is located under the motorwell access plate in the aft bilge just forward of the transom.